jkc909/dataFetch/README.md

 Web crawling platform for scraping e-commerce pages and generating fuzzy match suggestions

 # About
 Hello and thank you for checking out dataFetch.
 This application is my first big side project as a developer, and as I built it I taught myself Python.
 I built the application for self enrichment while I was attending Launch Academy, a web development bootcamp focusing on Rails and React.
 I had a lot of fun building this application and it was an amazing learning experience for me.
-That being said, please keep in mind this is still a work in progress and I am still learning new things every day :)

 I built this application using Python and MySQL.
 Main Python libraries used include SqlAlchemy, Beautifulsoup, Flask and fuzzywuzzy.